cameraui/sdk/go/docs/plugin-guide.md

 ## 9. Common pitfalls

-- **Always release per-camera state in `OnCameraReleased`.** Tickers, vendor sessions, RTP sockets, `*Disposable`s from `OnSensorProperty` — drop them all.
+- **Always release per-camera state in `OnCameraReleased`.** Tickers, vendor sessions, RTP sockets, `*Disposable`s from sensor callbacks — drop them all.
 Leaking them keeps the camera object alive forever and prevents reassignment from working.
 - **Don't block in `ConfigureCameras`.** It runs on the host's startup path; a slow vendor handshake delays every other plugin.
 Do the network work in `cameraui.APIEventFinishLaunching` instead.
 - **Don't construct sensors in `NewPlugin`.** The host hasn't finished wiring up `api` / `storage` until your constructor returns and `ConfigureCameras` is called.
 Construct sensors inside the lifecycle hooks where you also receive the matching `*CameraDevice`.
 - **Don't log frame data.** Detection paths run dozens of times per second per camera.
 Use `Logger.Debug` / `Logger.Trace` (host-gated) for anything per-frame, and prefer aggregated counters over per-event logs.